kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <div id="textTarget"></div>
 {% endprism %}

 Add a button tag with an id of "getHTMLFile" directly above `<div id="textTarget">`.
-Clicking on this button will load in an HTMLfile inside the div tag.
+Clicking on this button will load the contents of an HTML file inside the div tag.
 {% prism javascript %}
 // sample08/scripts.js
 function loadHTML() {